First Aid Needs Assessment

 First Aid Officers

-First aid officers provide initial care of ill/injured staff, students and others by delivering first aid care in accordance with approved training and where appropriate, referring the ill/injured person for additional medical advice.
+First aid officers provide initial care to ill / injured staff, students and others by delivering first aid care in accordance with approved training and where appropriate, referring the ill / injured person for additional medical advice and care.

-Schools must ensure that there are adequate staff trained in first aid who can assist ill/injured students, staff and others.
-A first aid risk assessment should be conducted to determine the number of first aiders needed, including the size and location of the school, type of activities being undertaken, availability of emergency services and medical facilities and staff or students with specific medical conditions.
+Schools must ensure that there are adequate staff trained in first aid that can assist ill / injured staff, students and others.
+The first aid risk assessment should be used to determine the number of first aiders needed, including the size and location of the school, type of activities being undertaken, availability of emergency services and medical facilities and staff or students with specific medical conditions.

 First Aid Kits